Rick Barry: Personal life

 Barry is of Irish, English, French, and Lithuanian descent.
-He was a member of the Kappa Sigma fraternity.
-He resides in Colorado Springs, Colorado with his wife, Lynn Norenberg Barry.
-While their youngest son, Canyon, played basketball for The University of Florida, to watch him play, they rented a condominium in Gainesville, Florida.
+He is a member of Kappa Sigma fraternity.
+He grew up Catholic and later became a Methodist.

+As of 2017, Barry lives in Colorado Springs, Colorado with his wife, Lynn Norenberg Barry.
+While their youngest son, Canyon, played basketball for the University of Florida, they rented a condominium in Gainesville, Florida to watch him play.

 He has four sons and a daughter with his first wife Pam: Scooter, Jon, Brent, Drew and Shannon.
-All of Barry's sons were professional basketball players.
-Barry wrote an autobiography, Confessions of a Basketball Gypsy: The Rick Barry Story with Bill Libby that was published in 1972.
-He also has a son with his third wife, Lynn Barry, Canyon, who is a professional player, playing for Chinese club Hunan Jinjian Miye in the 2018–19 season.
+All of Barry's sons were professional basketball players, and he is the only NBA player to have three sons also play in the NBA (Jon, Brent, and Drew).
+Barry wrote an autobiography, Confessions of a Basketball Gypsy: The Rick Barry Story with Bill Libby, which was published in 1972.
+With his third wife Lynn he also has a son, Canyon, who is a professional player, playing for Chinese club Hunan Jinjian Miye in the 2018–19 season and later for the United States 3x3 men's basketball team.

-When his son Brent won the NBA Championship in 2005 with the San Antonio Spurs, Rick and Brent became the second father-son duo to both win NBA Championships as players, following Matt Guokas Sr. and Matt Guokas Jr. Later, this would be repeated by Bill and Luke Walton, Mychal and Klay Thompson, and Gary Payton and Gary Payton II.
+When his son Brent won the NBA Championship in 2005 with the San Antonio Spurs, Rick and Brent became the second father-son duo to both win NBA Championships as players, following Matt Guokas Sr. and Matt Guokas Jr. Later, that was repeated by Bill and Luke Walton, Mychal and Klay Thompson, and Gary Payton and Gary Payton II.

 Jon and Brent have also moved to broadcasting after retirement.
 Jon serves as a game analyst on ESPN while Brent worked as a studio and game analyst on TNT and NBA TV until 2018 when he took a job with the San Antonio Spurs to be vice president of basketball operations.

-Scooter won titles in the CBA and the top Belgian League.
+Scooter won titles in the Continental Basketball Association (the CBA) and in the top Belgian League.